 Mining camps are known to pass through an evolution of boom, dramatic growth and excitement and then decline — Virginia City certainly followed that pattern.
 By the early 1880s, it was becoming clear that the good times were over.
 It had been years since miners had discovered any new bonanzas, and thousands of people were leaving for better opportunities.
 By the Great Depression, Virginia City had declined, shrinking into a town of only several hundred people.

-Interestingly, the NBC television Western, Bonanza, that ran from 1959 to 1973, brought a declining Virginia City back to life.
+Interestingly, the NBC television Western, Bonanza, which ran from 1959 to 1973, brought a declining Virginia City back to life.
 Due to the enormous popularity of the show, visitors from around the world began to seek out and discover this famous Western city, previously known only through the chronicled, weekly adventures of the Cartwright family.
 Bonanza’s pop culture standing influenced the city’s offerings to also include amenities for travelers, such as restaurants, saloons and shops along the main strip.

-Explore more of our Region.
+Explore more of our region.

 Hand-picked content based on your interests